 17. Should students take private lessons?

+Absolutely!
 Private lessons are not required, but are highly recommended.
-Students that take private lessons will receive 1 on 1 instruction on a weekly basis that cannot matched in a group setting during class.
+Students that take private lessons will receive 1 on 1 instruction on a weekly basis that cannot be matched in a group setting during class.

 18. How often do students take breaks during marching practice?